Impact Measure 4 – Analysis

 Thanks to our partners

 Our impact would not have been possible without the support of our partners, particularly the REA Group donations to the National Rapid Rehousing Fund.
+This support enables Launch Housing and seven other community organisations around the country to provide rapid support to people experiencing family violence and homelessness to establish or maintain housing.

 Share This Post